Asthma: Infectious asthma

+Phenotyping and endotyping

+Asthma phenotyping and endotyping have emerged as a novel approach to asthma classification inspired by precision medicine, which separates the clinical presentations of asthma, or asthma phenotypes, from their underlying causes, or asthma endotypes.
+The best-supported endotypic distinction is the type 2-high/type 2-low distinction.
+Classification based on type 2 inflammation is useful in predicting which patients will benefit from targeted biologic therapy.

 Differential diagnosis

 Many other conditions can cause symptoms similar to those of asthma.
 In children, symptoms may be due to other upper airway diseases such as allergic rhinitis and sinusitis, as well as other causes of airway obstruction including foreign body aspiration, tracheal stenosis, laryngotracheomalacia, vascular rings, enlarged lymph nodes or neck masses.
 Bronchiolitis and other viral infections may also produce wheezing.
-According to European Respiratory Society, it may not be suitable to label wheezing preschool children with the term "asthma" because there is lack of clinical data on inflammation in airways.
+According to European Respiratory Society, it may not be suitable to label wheezing preschool children with the term asthma because there is lack of clinical data on inflammation in airways.
 In adults, COPD, congestive heart failure, airway masses, as well as drug-induced coughing due to ACE inhibitors may cause similar symptoms.
 In both populations vocal cord dysfunction may present similarly.

 Chronic obstructive pulmonary disease can coexist with asthma and can occur as a complication of chronic asthma.
 After the age of 65, most people with obstructive airway disease will have asthma and COPD.
 In this setting, COPD can be differentiated by increased airway neutrophils, abnormally increased wall thickness, and increased smooth muscle in the bronchi.
 However, this level of investigation is not performed due to COPD and asthma sharing similar principles of management: corticosteroids, long-acting beta-agonists, and smoking cessation.
 It closely resembles asthma in symptoms, is correlated with more exposure to cigarette smoke, an older age, less symptom reversibility after bronchodilator administration, and decreased likelihood of family history of atopy.